 Depending on how you intend to use your computer, you may find that the reduced performance of an integrated GPU is more or less relevant.

-If you plan on using your new GPU for resource-intensive activities like 3D rendering or gaming, however, you should carefully consider whether an integrated graphics unit is the best fit for your situation.
+Suppose you use your new GPU for resource-intensive activities like 3D rendering or gaming.
+However, you should carefully consider whether an integrated graphics unit best fits your situation.

-While dedicated units are slightly more effort in the beginning, they quickly prove to be worthwhile for users of resource-intensive applications.
+While dedicated units are slightly more effort initially, they quickly prove worthwhile for users of resource-intensive applications.

 Why Should I Purchase a Ryzen CPU With Integrated Graphics?

-If you’re planning on using your laptop or PC for lightweight tasks like browsing the web, checking your email, and working with common files like PDFs, purchasing a Ryzen CPU with integrated graphics may allow you to save money and energy.
+If you plan on using your laptop or PC for lightweight tasks like browsing the web, checking your email, and working with common files like PDFs, purchasing a Ryzen CPU with integrated graphics may save money and energy.